StickySnail/Lynn_valentine_letter_with_passcode/README.md

-Just a meme website.
-Live @ https://aayushnet.tech/valentine
+This code is inspired by "@Aayush-683".

-This code is originally created by "@Aayush-683".
+Wrote by "@StickySnail"